 Stir each jar well until all the seeds are combined with the liquid.
 Wait 10 minutes and stir them one more time before placing a lid on each jar and putting the chia puddings into the fridge.

 Leave the chia puddings in the fridge for at least 4 hours to form a pudding.
-When the chia seed pudding is thick place the prepped coconut cream on top and sprinkle with any remaining lemon zest.
+When the chia seed pudding is thick, place the prepped coconut cream on top and sprinkle with any remaining lemon zest.
 Serve and enjoy!
 Keep in the fridge and eat within 5-7 days.

 Chia seed to milk pudding ratio

 Chia pudding can be made as individual servings in jars or in a large container to share!
-This ratio makes thick pudding after setting for 4+ hours or overnight.
-If you like it thinner add 1 tablespoon more of milk for each tablespoon of chia seeds.
+This ratio makes a thick pudding after setting for 4+ hours or overnight.
+If you like it thinner, add 1 tablespoon more of milk for each tablespoon of chia seeds.
 Thinner = more milk, thicker = more seeds.

 Servings | Chia Seeds | Milk |